Effects of Sea Level Rise

 Heavy equipment moves sediment around restored areas of a barrier island.
 Large scale projects offer potential solutions, however we still need to understand how they perform during storm events.
 (NOAA)

-- assessments of long-term ecosystem vulnerability,
+- Assessments of long-term ecosystem vulnerability,

-- habitat restoration or NNBF implementation planning,
+- Habitat restoration or NI implementation planning,

 Prioritized events include but are not limited to: